Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/02-genomics-with-R-&-bioconductor-II.md

 As we have seen, while the R-packages discussed above can present powerful and quick ways to access lots of annotation data (e.g. gene ontology etc.), there are some obvious limitations which are important to understand when you are annotating your own datasets.

-Using BioMart is also valuable if you need annotation data for a model organism that doesn't have an EnsDb or OrgDb R-package availble for it.
+Using BioMart is also valuable if you need annotation data for a model organism that doesn't have an EnsDb or OrgDb R-package available for it.

+> ATTENTION: An optional lesson (performed at home or during extra time) that introduces how BioMart can be accessed programmatically using an R-package can be found [here](https://github.com/Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/blob/master/Day-3/02-OPTIONAL-EXERCISE-BioMart-R-package.md).

 ---